capacitor-community/sqlite/docs/UpgradeDatabaseVersion.md

 <h2 align="center">Upgrade Database Version DOCUMENTATION</h2>
 <p align="center"><strong><code>@capacitor-community/sqlite</code></strong></p>

-An API method has been added `addUpgradeStatement` to define the new structure of the database.
+An API method has been added `addUpgradeStatement` to define the new structure of the database as a list of incremental upgrades.
+Every upgrade is executed over the previus version.

 It has to be called prior to open the database with the new version number